Satoko Kamada: the founder & the head curator

 My mother offered me to attend Conversational English Classes outside of the school when I was 9 years old.
 My mother implanted me with a shiny idea about English, back then.
 “It is cool to be able to speak English”.
 I am a product of the early ‘80s.
-Not so many kids back then learnt English.
+Not so many kids back then learned English.

 If you read Ep.2/9, you can guess how shiny the idea was for me.
 “I want to be cool.”
 It was the first honest motivation to learn English.
-But by the time I reached 12 years old, I realized that if I had good enough English, I could escape from the society I don’t fit in.
+But by the time I reached 12 years old, I realized that if I had good enough English, I could escape from the society I don’t fit.
 I wanted to get out of Japan and find a place I can fit in as who I am.

-First chance came to me when I was 16.
+The first chance came to me when I was 16.
 Exchange program for 2 weeks to Tasmania, Australia.
 My English was broken but I overestimated my ability.
 Then, I realized that I don’t have enough English to even have a conversation over the dinner table with my host family.
 I failed because of my own hubris.

 It led me to study harder and seek the next chance.
 In Japan, when you are 17, you have to decide what to do after graduation.
 I had 2 choices.
-Applying to the University to learn film making in Osaka or study English abroad.
+Applying to the University to learn filmmaking in Osaka or study English abroad.
 I picked the second choice.

 I worked a few months after graduating high school then I went to Dublin, Ireland to study English.
 It was the year 2000.
 I was 19.
 It changed everything.
 I finally got it.
 The ticket or the wing to find the place I can fit in.

 4) I FOUND A POT AT THE END OF THE RAINBOW

 Although it is the second biggest city in Kagawa, where I grew up, Kagawa prefecture is the smallest prefecture of Japan.
 It means I grew up in the countryside and the society is apart from the word diversity.